Logic behind the Linux version names

 One of the most popular Linux distribution, Ubuntu follows a biannual release cycle with one release coming in April and other in October.

 The month and year of the release play a vital role in the version number of an Ubuntu release.
 An Ubuntu release has version number of the format XX.YY.
 The XX is the year of the release and YY is the month of the release.
 So, we get Ubuntu 17.10 in the 10th month (October) of the year 2017.You may have noticed that any Ubuntu release has a two worded code name that start with the same alphabet.
-For example, Ubuntu 17.10 is called Artful Aardvark (starting with a A).
+For e.g, Ubuntu 17.10 is known as Artful Aardvark (starting with a A).

 Ubuntu code names are indeed made of two words, first being an adjective and the second being an endangered species (lately it also contains mythological creatures such as Unicorn or Werewolf).

 Artful is an adjective which means to be skilful, clever or resourceful, often in a unconventional or unique manner.An Aardvark is “a nocturnal badger-sized burrowing mammal of Africa, with long ears, a tubular snout, and a long extensible tongue, feeding on ants and termites.“

 Interesting fact: These code names are incremented alphabetically in each release (except the few in the beginning).
 So, we have Ubuntu 14.04 as Trusty Tahr, Ubuntu 14.10 as Utopic Unicorn, Ubuntu 15.04 as Vivid Vervet and so on.

 If we have to summarize all of the releases, they go like:

 |Ubuntu 15.04||Vivid Vervet|

 |Ubuntu 13.04||Raring Ringtail|